Sesame (Til) Seeds Health Benefits For Hair, In Pregnancy

 The seeds are mainly used as food and to extract sesame oil.
 The oil is used for consumption as well as has many other applications.

 The oil extracted sesame meal is used in poultry and livestock feed.

-As a food, the seeds are added to breads, bagels, cakes etc. It is also used in various cuisines of korea, China, Greece, Middle East, USA, East Africa, West Indies, Mexico, other Asian countries including India.
+As a food, the seeds are added to bread, bagels, cakes etc. It is also used in various cuisines of Korea, China, Greece, Middle East, USA, East Africa, West Indies, Mexico, other Asian countries including India.
 In Japan sesame is used in salads and baked snacks.